snsd2912/Kubernetes/pod/README.md

 # Pod

+A Pod embodies the environment where the containers live, and that environment can accommodate one or more containers.

+If there is more than one container in a pod, they are tightly coupled and share resources including networking and storage.
+- Kubernetes assigns each Pod a unique IP address.
+- Every container within a Pod shares the network namespace, including IP address and network ports.
+- Containers within the same Pod can communicate through localhost, 127.0.0.1.
+- A Pod can also specify a set of storage Volumes, to be shared among its containers.

 With kubernetes our ultimate aim is to deploy our application in the form of containers on a set of machines that are configured as worker nodes in a cluster.
 However, kubernetes does not deploy containers directly on the worker nodes.
 The containers are encapsulated into a Kubernetes object known as PODs.
 A POD is a single instance of an application.
 A POD is the smallest object, that you can create in kubernetes.